jefferylgraham/100-days-of-code/log.md

 **Thoughts**: Spent 30 minutes trying to figure out an error I was getting.
 I got the code directtly from the challenge, but couldn't figure out why it wasn't working.
 Finally, figured out it was bc the version of MongoDb I was using used slightly different syntax than the exercise examples.
 Just a small reminder of how web development is constantly evolving and it pays to be a problem solver.

+### Day 13: Tuesday, November 13, 2018

+**Today's Progress**: Worked on advanced node & express challenges on freeCodeCamp

+**Thoughts**: So some of the tests on a challenge are failing, but the functionality of what the app is supposed to do is there.
+A google search shows that others have faced similar issues with this challenge and have offered that there is something wrong w/ the testing suite.
+Question is, do I trust that I've done everything correctly and move on or do I trust the tests and work to pass them even though it looks like everything is working?
+Dilemmas!